SFDO-Tooling/CumulusCI/docs/env_var_reference.rst

 ``GITHUB_APP_KEY``

-    Contents of a JSON Web Token (JWT) used to authenticate a GitHub app (see `GitHub’s docs <https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-a-github-app>`_).
+    Contents of a JSON Web Token (JWT) used to `authenticate a GitHub app <https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-a-github-app>`_.